brython-dev/brython/www/doc/en/browser.ajax.md

 module **browser.ajax**
 -----------------------

-This module allows running Ajax requests.
+This module manages Ajax requests.

 The standard Web API syntax can be used (see <a href='#legacy'>below</a>) but Brython proposes a more concise syntax: for each request method (GET, POST,